 Baking them in the oven

-This is generally the recommended way to cooking them.
-The company that makes them suggest that they should be oven baked to retain most of their nutrition content.
+This is generally the recommended way to cook them.
+The company that makes them suggests that they should be oven-baked to retain most of their nutritional content.

 collage of 3 images to show how to bake the purple sweet potato in the oven.